JUMP TO A TOPIC

 - Houston VA Medical Center

+The Michael E. DeBakey VA Medical Center opened in May of 2021.
 Mesothelioma patients visiting the VA Houston Health Care System will receive high-end medical care not offered for this cancer at most VA hospitals.
+The Michael E. DeBakey VA Medical Center offers screening, aggressive treatment options, and clinical trials to bring cutting-edge cancer care to veterans with mesothelioma.
 The only other two VA medical centers with mesothelioma treatment programs are the Boston VA Medical Center and Los Angeles VA Medical Center.

 The Houston VA Medical Center features three mesothelioma specialists who all work full time at Baylor St. Luke’s Medical Center and the Dan L. Duncan Comprehensive Cancer Center.
 Two of the specialists focus on pleural mesothelioma while one treats peritoneal mesothelioma.